karloag/coolcv/README.md

-Pretty cool CV web page, quickly add new Companies and Responsabilities as objects in the "experienceData" array, when needed.
-Page will show a linebreak automatically, separtaing each job.
+Pretty cool CV web page, quickly add new Companies and Responsabilities as objects in the "experienceData" array to complete your employment history.
+The page will separate each job automatically using a linebreak.